 It was the night before Christmas in Kapolei, and all three of the family’s generations were in a happy mood after watching “A Christmas Carol” on TV.
 Mean old Scrooge turned out to be a great guy after all, and Tiny Tim was just fine.

 Everybody was happy but dad, that is.
-He stormed in as the show’s credits rolled up the screen from another of his last-minute Christmas shopping sprees, and his mood was as grumpy as Scrooge’s had been two hours earlier.
+He stormed in as the show’s credits rolled up the screen from another of his last-minute Christmas shopping sprees, and his mood was as grumpy as Scrooge’s had been on the tube two hours earlier.

 “Merry Christmas!” the kids shouted.
 “Mom was just telling us how scary the ghosts of Christmas Past, Present and Future were when she was little.”

 “I’ve been stalled on H-1 for the last hour,” dad growled, “and I know something a lot scarier than anything Charles Dickens dreamed up – the Ghost of Traffic Present!”

 “Tell us more!
 Tell us more!” cried the kids as they egged him on.
 Rush-hour traffic always made dad’s face red and eyes bulge.
 It’s a pretty good show, and the kids were always up for it.